ray3du/ray3du/README.md

 # Hi there! 👋

-I'm Edwin, a serial software producer and a problem solver
+I'm Edwin, a serial software engineer and a problem solver

 ## About Me